SRIIIXI/VertexCentral/README.md

-# The Management System for Axiom (Autonomous eXchange for Industrial Operations and Monitoring)
+# The Management System for Vertex (Versatile Exchane for Real time EXecution)
-HTTP REST API for IoT based Edge Management System